- Bee Saliva

 For Healthcare Professionals

-Royal Jelly is a viscous substance secreted by worker bees and constitutes the essential food for queen bees and their larvae.
+Royal jelly is a viscous substance secreted by worker bees and constitutes the essential food for queen bees and their larvae.
 It is consumed as a health food around the world.
-It demonstrated vasodilatory, hypotensive, antihypercholesterolemic, antitumor, anti-inflammatory, and estrogenic effects (1) (3) (9), although its affinity for estrogen receptors is weaker compared with diethylstilbestrol (3).
+Preclinical studies suggest vasodilatory, hypotensive, antihypercholesterolemic, anti-inflammatory, and estrogenic effects (1) (3) (9), although its affinity for estrogen receptors is weaker compared with diethylstilbestrol (3).
 Royal jelly appeared to increase cytotoxic activity of temozolomide (28), but has also shown both inhibitory (7) and proliferative (3) effects.
 Animal studies suggest it may be helpful for colitis (10) (22) or to improve testosterone levels (19).

 Studies in humans are limited.
 Some suggest improved total serum lipid and cholesterol levels in those with moderately elevated levels (5), and improved erythropoiesis and glucose tolerance in healthy subjects (20).
 Other data suggest it may improve type 2 diabetes (23) (24) or cardiometabolic markers (33), but a meta-analysis determined that supplementation does not improve glucose levels (34), and quality of evidence is generally low (35).